javiribera/locating-objects-without-bboxes/README.md

 bash /tmp/miniconda.sh -bf
 rm -rf /tmp/miniconda.sh
 </pre>
 2. Make sure you have access to Conda with `which conda`.
-If not, maybe the conda directory is not in your math.
+If not, maybe the conda directory is not in your path.
 Make sure that in your `~/.bash.rc` file you have a line such as
 <pre>
 export PATH="~/miniconda3/bin:$PATH"`
 </pre>